 Who is Responsible for a Water Leak From an Upstairs Flat Above?

 This is a question we get asked regularly when doing our leak detection work, especially because we do commercial leak detection too, including for landlords, property management companies and home insurance companies.
+On that, our page regarding business interruption insurance is useful too.

 The simple and honest answer is that it depends, but why is that?